KTH/integral-mecenat-integration/README.md

 ```

 Note, the keystore password serves no real purpose in this case, it only contains a public
-key, and the password is hardcoded into the route itself in MecenatTransferRoute.java.
+key, and the password is hard-coded into the route itself in MecenatTransferRoute.java.
 If you
 should use a different password, you also need to update the source in MecenatTransferRoute.java.

 ### Building